Maia313/react/README.md

 This creates an ES6 class Kitten which extends the `React.Component` class.
 So the `Kitten` class now has access to many useful React features, such as local state and lifecycle hooks.
 Don't worry if you aren't familiar with these terms yet, they will be covered in greater detail in later challenges.

 Also notice the Kitten class has a constructor defined within it that calls `super()`.
 It uses `super()` to call the constructor of the parent class, in this case `React.Component`.
 The constructor is a special method used during the initialization of objects that are created with the class keyword. `It is best practice to call a component's constructor with super, and pass props to both.` This makes sure the component is initialized properly.
-For now, know that it is standard for this code to be included.
-Soon you will see other uses for the constructor as well as props.

 ### Parent-child relationship